QSZ-92: Feeding

 The QSZ-92 features a dual stack magazine that holds either fifteen rounds of 9×19mm Parabellum ammunition (QSZ-92-9) or twenty proprietary 5.8×21mm Chinese-made armor-piercing rounds with bottle-necked case and pointed bullets (QSZ-92-5.8), closely resembling the 5.7×28mm Belgian format.

 Unlike most pistol magazines which narrow at the top for a consistent single-feed angle, the QSZ-92 has true double column staggered-feed in the same manner as many rifle magazines.

 The star engraving on the QSZ-92 pistol grip indicates the ammo type.
-The 9×19mm Parabellum version has the star, while military the 5.8×21mm version does not.
-Export variants, which are chambered in 9×19mm Parabellum, have the star engraving.
+The 9×19mm Parabellum export version has the star, while the 5.8×21mm military version does not.

 Accessory

 The QSZ-92 is fitted with QUS-181 suppressor, which is mounted on the rail instead of the muzzle due to the rotating barrel design.